matteo-ronchetti/torch-radon/README.md

-# Computational Tomography in Pytorch
+# Torch Radon: Computational Tomography in PyTorch
+> This library is still under development, if you encounter any problem feel free to contact the author or open an issue

-This library contains fast CUDA implementation of transforms needed for working with computed tomography data in Pytorch.
+Torch Radon is a fast CUDA implementation of transforms needed for working with computed tomography data in Pytorch.
 It allows the training of end-to-end models that takes sinograms as inputs and produce images as output.

 Main features: